Flory-1/CMS/README.md

 &nbsp;
 ***
 ## Legacy versions
-CMS version 2.2.0 are the acctual stable version which is compatible with PHP 5.3+ and is supported for feature updates.
+This version of the CMS are the acctual stable version which is compatible with PHP 5.3+ and is supported for feature updates.

 ## Do you have an Ideas, Changes or Bugs ?
 Please let me know in the Comments, i will try to fix or add waht you found/want :D